YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo12.md

 Notice they both return the same address location.
 By making a reference, we are simply making an alias of the variable we are referencing, in this case the variable num.
 We can now also refer to it using the name ref.
 Unlike pointers than can change, once a reference is declared it is static.

-Also note that using a pointer with a char datatype requires the casting of the char pointer to type void if we want to print its address due to operator overloading of the cout <<.
+Also note that using a pointer with a char datatype requires the casting of the char pointer to type void pointer (void*) if we want to print its address due to operator overloading of the cout <<.
 We will cover operator overloading in a later lesson, but for now the following example code shows how you can print out an char pointer address.

 ```cpp
 #include<iostream>